goto-eof/horoscope/README.md

 # horoscope
 A complete horoscope web service that I written, which will be integrated with alexa.
 The application provides an REST API.
-I used Spring Boot, liquibase, Hibernate and MySQL.
+I used Spring Boot, spring data jpa, Hibernate and MySQL.

 In order to run it, make a maven clean install and then run as Spring Boot application.